nathandecaux/labelprop/README.md

 ## Usage

+### Data
+Labelprop operates semi-automatically, in an intra-subject mode, and can therefore be used with a single scan.
+The scan must be a gray intensity volume, dimension 3 (LHW).
+Manual annotations must be supplied in an unsigned integer file of the same size, where each voxel value corresponds to the label class (0 as background).

+Most MRI scans are isotropic on one plane only, due to the thickness of the slice.
+Manual annotations must be provided in the isotropic plane.
+Propagation is therefore performed in the 3rd dimension (to be indicated with z_axis).

 ### CLI

 Basic operations can be done using the command-line interface provided in labelprop.py at the root of the project.

 #### Pretraining

+Although Labelprop works on a single scan, it is preferable to pre-train the model on a dataset, with or without manual annotations.

+  ##### Self-supervised

+  To pretrain the model without using any manual annotations :

     $ labelprop pretrain --help
     Usage: labelprop.py pretrain [OPTIONS] IMG_LIST